The infection is often acquired by inhaling contaminated water droplets, as may be sprayed from shower heads or air-conditioning systems.

 With treatment, most otherwise healthy people recover.
 However, certain characteristics increase the risk of death:

-Without treatment, about 5% of people with legionnaires' disease die, but this rate is higher (up to 40%) in people who are older, have a weakened immune system, or have acquired the infection in a hospital.
+Without treatment, legionnaires' disease is fatal in about 10 to 15% of people, but this rate is higher (up to 40%) in people who are older, have a weakened immune system, or have acquired the infection in a hospital.

 People with Pontiac fever have fever, headache, and muscle aches but no cough or other respiratory symptoms.
 Symptoms resolve on their own in about a week.